Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

     organisms, examining the evolution of one more more characters on a tree, or examination of the behavior of a particular method.
-The final project will be developed and submitted as a shared git repository.
+The final project will be developed and submitted as a shared git repository forked from a standard [template](https://github.com/Phylogenetics-Brown-BIOL1425/phylobio_final_project).
 The professor and other students will review the project as it is developed so that it can be iteratively improved, tested, and refined.
 At the end of the course, each student will make a 10 minute presentation summarizing their work.